 If such conditions exist, the property owner/manager has the duty to prevent child access.
 No matter the circumstances, the burden of proof falls on the claimant.
 If they hire one, the premises liability attorney may take over the responsibility.

-The Burden of Proof and How a Premises Liability Lawyer in Henderson, NV, May Help
+The Burden of Proof and How a Premises Liability Lawyer May Be Helpful

 In order to obtain compensation, people who incurred injuries on someone else’s property need to prove that: